 The Cabinet is a group of councillors who take most of the decisions about what the Council does.
-It is made up of the Leader and eight other councillors.
+It is made up of the Leader and nine other councillors.
 The Leader appoints the Cabinet.
 Currently all members of the Cabinet come from the majority group – the Labour party.

 Each Cabinet Councillor looks after an individual area of responsibility.
 They make decisions on how our policies and services are delivered.

 - Read more about the Cabinet members and their portfolios.

 The Cabinet provides clearly focused and strategic leadership.
 Specifically it recommends the budget and key policy proposals to Full Council for agreement.
 It also develops and implements most policies.
 It drives forward our Community Strategy and oversees action to deliver the Strategy.
 Members of the Cabinet also provide leadership within local partnerships.
 In addition, members of the Cabinet also act as ward representatives in the same way as other councillors.

 Following pre report consultation and discussion with leading Members, a draft agenda (The Forward Plan) is circulated as an information item to the Chief Executive’s Management Board and to Cabinet Members.
 This happens approximately 8 weeks before the meeting to which the agenda relates.